 See Section 2 and Appendix 2 for more details of the value for money assessment.

-GPPs - Where policyholders are no longer contributing and all capital units have already been cancelled, in our opinion the GPPs represent reasonable to good value for money, taking into account the benefits offered to policyholders.
+In our opinion the GPPs represent reasonable to good value for money, taking into account the benefits offered to policyholders and the AMC of 0.625%.